-If you can think of a payment option, ThriveCart can do it.
+In other words, if you can think of a payment option, ThriveCart can do it.

 Coupons are another area where ThriveCart shines.
-You can offer a limited number of coupons or codes with an expiration date.
+You can offer a limited number of coupon codes with an expiration date.
 Not only can you display a coupon field, but you can make the coupon link available only via a URL.
 This way, you can offer a discount to your audience, but they can’t share their coupon code with others.

 ThriveCart offers these coupon options: